Estate Planning Articles

-A generation-skipping trust (GST) is a trust established for a beneficiary who is at least 37 ½ years younger than the grantor.
-The beneficiary can be any person, except for a spouse or ex-spouse, as long as they meet the age requirement.
+A generation-skipping trust (GST) is established for a beneficiary at least 37 ½ years younger than the grantor.
+The beneficiary can be any person, except a spouse or ex-spouse, as long as they meet the age requirement.

 Are generation-skipping trusts revocable or irrevocable?

-Generation-skipping trusts are irrevocable trusts — meaning one that can’t be changed once established without the permission of its beneficiaries.
-The grantor of an irrevocable trust gives up ownership of the assets once placed in the trust.
+Generation-skipping trusts are irrevocable trusts, meaning they can’t be changed once established without the permission of their beneficiaries.
+The grantor of an irrevocable trust gives up ownership of the assets once they are placed in the trust.

 Who might benefit from a generation-skipping trust?

-A generation-skipping trust passes assets directly to your grandchildren (or another beneficiary who is at least 37 ½ years younger than you).
-If you have a significant amount of assets and a beneficiary that meets the age criteria, a generation-skipping trust is one tool you can use to reduce how much federal estate tax your estate could be subject to.
+A generation-skipping trust passes assets directly to your grandchildren.
+It can also be another beneficiary at least 37 ½ years younger than you).
+Consider a generation-skipping trust if you possess substantial assets and a beneficiary within the specified age range.
+It is one tool to reduce how much federal estate tax your estate could be subject to.

 How do the estate tax savings work?